Updated on December 9, 2022

 MAT for Alcoholism

-These medications don't cure AUD.
-But they can be very effective at controlling cravings and blocking its euphoric effects.
+These medications don't cure AUD but can effectively control cravings and block their euphoric effects.

 Disulfiram

-Other possible side effects of drinking alcohol while taking disulfiram include headaches and nausea.
-It's most effective in people who have already gone through detoxification or are in the first stage of abstinence.
+Other possible side effects of drinking alcohol while taking it include headaches and nausea.
+Disulfiram is most effective in people who have already undergone detoxification or are in an early stage of abstinence.

 Acamprosate